Angle Icon

 • Follow-up instructions

-This patient care documentation serves multiple purposes.
+This patient care documentation tool serves multiple purposes.
 It supports:

 Purpose of documentation Why it matters